freenas/freenas-docs/userguide/directoryservices.rst

 exists in the domain administrator password, :command:`kinit` reports a "Password Incorrect" error and :command:`ldap_bind` reports an "Invalid credentials (49)" error.

-.. tip:: Using %brand% systems for both AD server and client requires creating a :ref:`CA <CAs>` on the AD server and exporting the CA with the unique certificate and private key to the client using the client :ref:`CA <CAs>` menu.
-Set :guilabel:`Encryption Mode` to *TLS* and :guilabel:`SASL wrapping` to *sign* on the AD server.

 It can take a few minutes after configuring the Active Directory service for the AD information to be populated to the %brand% system.